-Nathan Pillow is a “much-praised” and “highly respected” commercial practitioner, who specialises in advocacy in commercial/chancery disputes, usually involving both domestic and offshore (or other international) elements, with a particular focus on civil fraud, asset-tracing and international banking and finance.
+Nathan Pillow QC is a “much-praised” and “highly respected” commercial practitioner “in high demand”.
+He specialises in advocacy in commercial/chancery disputes both in court and in arbitration, usually involving domestic and offshore (or other international) elements, with a particular focus on civil fraud, asset-tracing and international banking and finance.

-Nathan usually acts as the leader of the team of barristers in complex and high-value cases, having particular experience both of heavy interlocutory applications (e.g. for freezing relief or on jurisdictional issues) and long commercial trials, including extensive witness cross-examination.
-He is praised as “extremely clever” and “excellent both in his cross-examination and reading of the court”; and as a “very good”, “slick”, “very robust” and “unflappable” advocate, with a “calm but forceful manner”, whose “cross-examination is very effective”.
+Nathan usually acts as the leader of the team of barristers in complex and high-value cases, having particular experience both of heavy interlocutory applications (e.g., for worldwide freezing relief or on jurisdictional issues) and long commercial trials, including extensive witness and expert cross-examination.
+He is praised as “extremely clever” and “a brilliant cross-examiner”; and as a “slick”, “very robust” and “unflappable” advocate, who is “effective and tenacious”, “razor-sharp, bright and very charismatic”.

-Nathan has extensive experience of heavy and complex cases, working closely with teams of solicitors, foreign lawyers and other counsel, in commercial disputes of all kinds.
-He has particular experience in the field of civil fraud (acting both for claimants and defendants), including injunctive and other interim relief; equitable, proprietary and restitutionary claims and remedies; and tracing and asset recovery.
+Nathan has extensive experience of heavy and high-profile cases, leading large counsel teams and working closely with solicitors, foreign lawyers and client representatives, in commercial disputes of all kinds.
+He has particular experience in the field of civil fraud—acting both for claimants and defendants—including injunctive and other interim relief; equitable, proprietary, and restitutionary claims and remedies; tracing and asset recovery; and enforcement, including committal, proceedings.
 His work generally has an international character and often involves complex jurisdictional and conflict of laws issues.
-Nathan’s approach to his cases is “very commercial”, and he is praised for his “efficient” work, which he “turns… around in short order”, and which is “always of exceptional quality”.
+Nathan’s approach to his cases is “very commercial”, and he is praised for his “efficient” work, which he “turns… around in short order”, and which is “always of exceptional quality” and “meticulous”.

-Nathan is widely commended for the supportive and responsive manner in which he works with his professional and lay clients, being described as “client-focused”, “so easy to work with”, “very good with clients”, “incredibly user friendly” – and “good value for money”.
-He is a “client-friendly” silk who “always appreciates the commercial realities faced by clients”.
+Nathan is widely commended for the supportive and responsive manner in which he works with his professional and lay clients, being described as “client-focused”, “generous with his time”, “fantastic to work with”, “super-responsive and attentive”, “very good with clients”, “incredibly user friendly” and a “great team player”—as well as “good value for money”.
+He is a “one of the most user friendly and personable” silks, and he “always appreciates the commercial realities faced by clients”, “has a deep strategic insight” and “instinctively knows how to drive a case to the best possible outcome”.

 - What others say

-Recommended in the Chambers UK and Legal 500 directories for many years, comments include:
+Recommended in the Chambers and Partners and Legal 500 directories for many years, comments about Nathan, his work, and his approach to his cases, include:

 - “Commands the respect of the Court and has a very charming courtroom manner, but is willing and able to talk a judge round when they are in danger of finding against the client, and to secure a win.”

-- “A charming advocate who is very bright and very prepared.”
+- “A charming advocate who is very bright and very ”

-- “He is not only intellectually very sharp, but also commercially pragmatic.”
+- “He is not only intellectually very sharp, but also commercially ”

-- “A very intelligent individual, who is very good tactically and very good with clients as well.”
+- “A very intelligent individual, who is very good tactically and very good with clients as ”

 - “He is client-focused and extremely clever.
 He is so easy to work with and he doesn’t shy away from difficult issues.
 He’s efficient and good value for money.”